 3. The community

-The SPS community really is like no other department community in the University.
+The SPS community really is like no other community in the University.
 Because of events like the SPS Forum, the SPS community combines all year groups and all pathways.
-SPS is a relatively small department, meaning it is easy to get to know everyone.
+SPS is relatively small, meaning it is easy to get to know everyone.
 The older years are always extremely welcoming to new Freshers.
 The SPS Society are also very active and arrange a number of social events throughout the year; these range from nights out to coffee catch-ups.
-Alongside the SPS society, the Department enables the community to develop and grow throughout the year.
+Alongside the SPS society, staff enable the community to develop and grow throughout the year.
 After many of the SPS forum sessions, there is pizza and wine (and plenty of soft drinks) so lots of students stay around after the lectures to socialize and catch up with their course mates.

 The SPS course at York is really unique and I haven’t regretted my decision to come here once.
-There are so many amazing opportunities and so much support from the department that I really can’t recommend it enough!
+There are so many amazing opportunities and so much support from staff that I really can’t recommend it enough!